hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 OTU clustering (Mothur)
 ^^^^^^^^^^^^^^^^^^^^^^^
-OTU are clustered at similarity levels {100, 97}% (100% means no clustering).
+OTU are clustered at similarity levels <idThreshold: 100, 97> (100% means no clustering).

 Taxa filter
 ^^^^^^^^^^^
 Lineages are assigned to each individual sequence using the SILVA reference database.
-Any sequence matching {mitochondria, chloroplasts, unknown} annotations are removed.
+Any sequence matching <taxaToFilter: mitochondria, chloroplasts, unknown> annotations are removed.

 Multipletons filter
 ^^^^^^^^^^^^^^^^^^^
-OTU with a total abundance of {2} or below are discarded.
+OTU with a total abundance of <minAbundance: 2> or below are discarded.

 Subsampling
 ^^^^^^^^^^^
 We perform sample normalization by subsampling each sample to the same level.
 Samples with a size below this level are discarded.
-By default, the subsampling level is defined as the {10th} percentile of the sample sizes, and a hard threshold is set if this value goes below {5000}.
+By default, the subsampling level is defined as the <subsamplingQuantile: 0.10> percentile of the sample sizes, and a hard threshold is set if this value goes below <minSubsamplingLevel: 5000>.
 The recommended approach is to determine this value before the analysis and a custom subsampling level can be set.
 This step can be skipped.

 Co-occurrence pattern correction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A daughter OTU is merged with its parent if:

-* they share at least {97}% similarity
+* they share at least <min_match: 97%> similarity
-* {min}(daughter\_abundance\_sample/parent\_abundance\_sample) < {1}
+* <min_ratio_type: min>(daughter\_abundance\_sample/parent\_abundance\_sample) < <min_ratio: 1>
-* the relative co-occurence (proportion of time the daughter is present when the parent is present) must be at least {1}
+* the relative co-occurence (proportion of time the daughter is present when the parent is present) must be at least <min_rel_cooccurence: 1>

 Rare sequences filter
 ^^^^^^^^^^^^^^^^^^^^^
-OTU with a total abundance of {2} or below are discarded.
+OTU with a total abundance of <minAbundance: 2> or below are discarded.

 Consensus classification and representative sequences extraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^